janostudio/vscode-filebox/README.md

-# vscode-filebox
+# filebox

-Protect your file with password.when you
+Protect your file with password.
+If you want to see file protected , you need to provide password setted.